Pathophysiology of Parkinson's disease: Autophagy disruption

 The second major proposed mechanism for neuronal death in Parkinson's disease, autophagy, is a mechanism by which inner components of the cell are broken down and recycled for use.
 Autophagy has been shown to play a role in brain health, helping to regulate cellular function.
-Disruption of the autophagy mechanism can lead to several different types of diseases like Parkinson's disease.
+Disruption of the autophagy mechanism can lead to several different types of diseases including Parkinson's disease.

-Autophagy dysfunction in Parkinson's disease has also been shown to lead to dysregulated mitochondria degradation.
+Autophagy dysfunction in Parkinson's disease also has been linked to dysregulated mitochondria degradation (mitophagy).